corvus-dotnet/Corvus.Testing/README.md

 SpecFlow [End of Life has been announced](https://reqnroll.net/news/2025/01/specflow-end-of-life-has-been-announced/).
 We're currently in the process of migrating all of our projects over to [Reqnroll](https://reqnroll.net/).

-One learning we've made from this project is that combining the core testing framework and a platform (i.e. Azure Functions) in to the same project can be painful as the two technologies evolve at different rates, so we've decided to split the features out into two separate repositories.
+One learning we've made from this project is that combining the core testing framework and a platform (i.e. Azure Functions) in to the same repository can be painful as the two technologies evolve at different rates, so we've decided to split the features out into two separate repositories.

 - [Corvus.Testing.ReqnRoll](https://github.com/corvus-dotnet/Corvus.Testing.ReqnRoll)
 - [Corvus.Testing.AzureFunctions.ReqnRoll](https://github.com/corvus-dotnet/Corvus.Testing.AzureFunctions.ReqnRoll)